-In British English, the humorous expression nul points was originally used with reference to a score of zero points in the Eurovision Song Contest, in which the points awarded by each country are announced in both English and French.
+The primary meaning of the humorous pseudo-French British-English expression nul points is: a score of zero points in the Eurovision Song Contest, in which the points awarded by each country are announced in both English and French.

-The British expression first appeared in The Incomplete Book of Failures: The Official Handbook of the Not-Terribly-Good Club of Great Britain (1979), by Stephen Pile (born 1949):
+1-: From The Incomplete Book of Failures: The Official Handbook of the Not-Terribly-Good Club of Great Britain (New York: E. P. Dutton, 1979), by Stephen Pile (born 1949):

 Singing an entrancingly drab number called ‘Mile after Mile,’ a Norwegian pop singer, Mr Jan Teigan1, scored nil in the 1978 Eurovision Song Contest.
 The voting from the panels all over Europe was unanimous: